Identifying roles in an IP network with temporal and structural density: Identifying roles

 Our approach relies on the identification of relevant values of $\Delta$ that may reveal the dynamics of links, nodes, and larger parts of the stream.
 To identify such values, we compute the \ddensity\ for various values of $\Delta$ and observe the variations of the \ddensity\ as a function of $\Delta$.
 More precisely, we consider $\Delta = 1.01^i$ for all $i$ such that $\Delta$ is between 1 second and the duration of the whole capture (namely $\omega-\alpha = 2808927s$).

-The exponential growth in the considered values of $\Delta$ deserves explanations.
-Indeed, we want to be able to identify interesting values which are orders of magnitude of differences, such as one second and one day.
+The exponential growth in the considered values of $\Delta$ deserve explanations.
+Indeed, we want to be able to identify interesting values which are orders of magnitudes of differences, like one second and one day.
 In addition, there is a significant difference between $\Delta=1s$ and $\Delta=30s$, while we make no significant distinction between $\Delta=24h=86400s$ and $\Delta=24h+30s=86430s$.
 This is exactly what an exponential growth of $\Delta$ captures.
 We chose $1.01$ to have a large enough number of points in our plots to allow accurate observation, while remaining reasonable (we obtain here 1118 points).

-Notice that the \ddensity\ of a given pair of nodes $(u,v)$ necessarily grows to $1$ when $\Delta$ grows, as long as $(u,v)$ occurs at least once in the stream (otherwise the $\Delta$-density is equal to $0$ independently of $\Delta$).
-Indeed, for small values of $\Delta$, the $\Delta$-density is close to $0$, as almost no time interval of size $\Delta$ contains an occurrence of the link.
+Notice that the \ddensity\ of a given pair of nodes $(u,v)$ necessarily grows to $1$ when $\Delta$ grows, as long as it occurs at least once in the stream (otherwise it is equal to $0$ independently of $\Delta$).
+Indeed, for small $\Delta$ it is close to $0$, as almost no time interval of size $\Delta$ contains an occurrence of the link.
 When $\Delta$ grows, the number of intervals with no such link decreases, and so the \ddensity\ grows.
-When $\Delta$ reaches its maximal value, \ie\ the duration of the whole stream, then clearly all intervals contain at least one occurrence of the link, and so the \ddensity\ reaches $1$.
+When $\Delta$ reaches its maximal value, \ie\ the duration of the whole stream, then there is clearly no interval at all that contains no occurrence of the link, and so the \ddensity\ reaches $1$.

-When we consider the \ddensity\ of a set of pairs of nodes, the same remarks hold.
-In the case of a link stream or the case of a set of nodes, though, the situation is different.
+When we consider the \ddensity\ of a set of links, the same remarks hold.
+When we consider the case of a link stream or the case of a set of nodes, though, the situation is different.
 Indeed, in these cases the pairs of nodes that never occur are taken into account and lower the value of the \ddensity.
-Then, the \ddensity\ still grows when $\Delta$ grows, but its maximal value is the (classical) density of the induced graph; it is reached when $\Delta$ equals the whole duration of the stream.
-Then, the \ddensity\ of each individual pair of nodes is either $0$ (if it never occurs) or $1$ (if it occurs at least once), and the formulae defining the \ddensity\ are thenreduced to the formula for the density of the graphs, see Section~\ref{definitions}.
-Figure~\ref{fig:avamar-flow-density} presents the evolution of the \ddensity\ of link streams $A$ and $B$ presented above, as $\Delta$ grows.
+Then, the \ddensity\ still grows when $\Delta$ grows, but its maximal value is the (classical) density of the induced graph and it is reached when $\Delta$ equals the whole duration of the stream.
+Then, the \ddensity\ of each individual pair of nodes is either $0$ (if it never occurs) or $1$ (if it occurs at least once), and the formulae defining the \ddensity\ are reduced to the formula for the density of the graphs, see Section~\ref{definitions}.